 Here is the plan:

-- Understand the prospect’s industry, company, and people.
+- Understand the prospect’s industry, company, and people (especially the marketing folks).

-- Know something about the key issues confronting the company and category.
+- Know about and understand the key issues confronting the company and category.

-- Demonstrate some evidence of your past results with similar customers.
+- Demonstrate some evidence of your past results with similar customers and issues.

 - Know if you have any common contacts or experiences.
 This is where LinkedIn comes in.
-Six degrees of separation babe.
+Six degrees of separation baby.

 The most important thing is to be cool.
 You are making this call because ABC Corporation should be using your services and if you have the right pitch, they will want to hear you out.
 You have to believe that or why are you making the call in the first place?
 Next…